GangannagariMaheshwarReddy/Meal_Mate_A_Food-Order_App/README.md

 MealMate is a full-stack **Restaurant Management & Food Ordering System** built with **Django**.
 It provides a simple and intuitive interface for **Admins** to manage restaurants and menus, and for **Customers** to browse restaurants, view menus, add to cart, and place orders.

-This project is ideal for learning **Django CRUD operations, templating, and basic web app design**.
+This project is ideal for learning **Django CRUD operations, templating, and web app design**.

 ---